A step-by-step guide to creating the elegant French twist.

 There’s no doubt that the French twist is a timeless classic.
-Whether it’s a for prom or a wedding, this hairstyle is an elegant option that makes you look like you’re a permanent resident of the South of France in a flash.
-But we’re well aware that creating this textured twist can be nerve-wracking for anyone that is less confident hairwise.
-That said, the French twist is rather easy to achieve.
-Unconvinced?
-Just have a look our simple step-by-step guide below.
+Whether it’s a for prom or a wedding, this hairstyle is an elegant option that makes you look like you’re a permanent resident of the South of France.
+But we’re well aware that creating this twisted updo can be nerve-wracking for anyone that is less confident in styling.

-To start, lift 1-2 inch wide sections of hair and spray with a fine mist hairspray, like the TIGI Catwalk Firm Hold Hair Spray (£16.95*) to help prep and hold your backcombing in the next step.
+To do this, lift 1-2 inch wide sections of hair and spray with a fine mist hairspray, like the TIGI Catwalk Firm Hold Hair Spray to help prep and hold your backcombing in the next step.

 Gather your hair.

 Try to be light with your touch (you don’t want to undo all your hard work by flattening your teased hair!).

 Remember to criss-cross the pins, this will help them remain invisible and create your twist in the next step.